vegaprotocol/vega/DEFINITION_OF_DONE.md

 **The Very Basic Basics**

-- Implementation peer reviewed or pair-programmed
+- Implementation peer reviewed
 - All Acceptance Criteria confirmed to be met by Product Owner
 - Unit tests written, running and passing
-- No known defects
+- No known or undocumented defects
 - Code integrated (merged)
-- User Guide (customer documentation) updated or input provided to others?
+- API changes documented

 **Code Quality**